 4. Ask the people in each corner to pair off with one (and only one other person) in their area and to tell their partner why they chose that corner.
 Tell them to listen closely because you will be asking them what they heard during the debrief, not what they said.
 Give them about 2 minutes to talk to their partners.

 5. To debrief, go around to each corner and ask for 1 or 2 people to share what they heard from their partner.
 As they do, remain objective and open to their reasons.
-There is no right or wrong answer and there should be no shame or judgement no matter where they stand.
+There is no right or wrong answer and there should be no shame or judgment no matter where they stand.

 6. Repeat the process using a second question (if desired).